Dune Shredding: 5 Tips to Prep Your ATV or Dirt Bike

-Other than not forgetting to bring the flip-flops and tank-tops, it’s easy to overlook some of the planning and preparation that goes into a trip like this.
-With so much open space and a seemingly endless horizon of fun, dune prep is the single most important part of a trip.
-Just like it would for a ride in the backwoods, a heightened awareness of your surroundings can be the ultimate difference maker on how well your sand dune trip goes.
+A heightened awareness of your surroundings can also be the ultimate difference maker on how well your sand dune trip goes.
 Although we all might enjoy a good learning experience, we have a few tips to cover on how to prep your ATV or dirt bike for the sand dunes.
-Trust us: these painless recommendations will get your machine ready for the sand, and keep you twisting that throttle without any maintenance interruptions!
+These painless recommendations will get your machine ready for the sand, and keep you twisting that throttle without any maintenance interruptions!

 Change Your Oil

 If you’re an experienced dune rider, you know how much harder you have to work to ride on the sand.
 That means your engine has to work harder too.
 An oil change is good practice before a demanding trip to the dunes.
 While you're attempting to roost your friends and family around you, the rotations per minute (RPM) on your machine are running higher than normal, resulting in much higher engine temperatures.

 Giving your dirt bike or ATV proper lubrication will help it perform for you without failure.
 The same can be said for your gearbox.
 These metal pieces that keep your engine and transmission running require a little bit of care in exchange for a whole lot of hard work, so you can have fun shredding up the sand as they turn and burn!

 Clean airflow is essential to your engine's performance while riding in the dunes.
 Because no matter how hard you try, sand will find its way to the filter, and it’s up to you to keep it out of the engine.
 Not every machine uses the same style of filter, and each version needs a second layer of defense to keep sand out of the system.